carsonfarmer/blog/content/blog/scipy_2014_mini_symposium.md

 [![SciPy 2014 Logo][image]{.left}][scipy]

 I have recently been asked to chair the *GIS Mini-Symposium* for [SciPy 2014][scipy] in Austin, Texas this coming July.
-The conference, which is being held at the [AT&T Executive Education and Conference Center][conf-map] at the University of Texas campus in Austin, Texas from **July 6th to 12th 2014**, promises to be an awesome gathering of scientific Python users, developers, and organizations.
+The conference is being held at the [AT&T Executive Education and Conference Center][conf-map] at the University of Texas campus in Austin, Texas from **July 6th to 12th 2014**.
+It promises to be an awesome gathering of scientific Python users, developers, and organizations.
 You can checkout the [conference announcement][about] on the [SciPy 2014 website][scipy], where you can [register][sign-up] to submit a proposal and/or abstract, and generally find out all about the SciPy community and conference.

 <!--more-->

-I'm really excited about the GIS Mini-Symposium, especially because the two main *Specialized Tracks* (which run parallell to the main conference) for the conference this year are **Scientific Computing in Education** *and* **Geospatial Data in Science**.
+I'm really excited about the GIS Mini-Symposium, especially because the two main *Specialized Tracks* (which run parallel to the main conference) for the conference this year are **Scientific Computing in Education** *and* **Geospatial Data in Science**.
 In particular, the geospatial track "will focus on libraries, tools and techniques for processing Geospatial data of all types and for all purposes -- from low-volume to high-volume, local and global".

 In addition to these two specialized tracks, we have *Domain-specific Mini-symposia*, of which **GIS** is one.